leslie-huang/howmanywordsenses/README.md

 Because our experiments yielded a null result, we have no plans to make this code "camera ready."
 With our apologies, the documentation is incomplete.

-For a demo, see the `Sentence_labeled_example.ipynb`, which demonstrates how to extract contexts, compute the vector representations, and visualize the results.
+For a demo, see the `Mouse_labeled_example.ipynb`, which demonstrates how to extract contexts, compute the vector representations, and visualize the results with contexts of the word "mouse."

 ## Contents